-Cons: It’s a much slower process to using your Bitcoin when using these wallets.
+Cons: It’s a much slower process to use your Bitcoin when using these wallets.
 They can also be easily destroyed by flood or fire.
 (Prevent this by creating multiple wallets and storing in different locations for extra precaution.)

 As you can see, there are plenty of wallets to choose from so don’t feel any pressure sticking to only one.
 Try out multiple wallets with small amounts of Bitcoin so you can get a feel for them first but make sure you don’t mix up all those keys.
 As an extra security precaution we recommend storing your Bitcoin on multiple wallets; we like to think of mobile wallets as a “checking account” while hardware wallets could be seen as your “savings account”.

-With so many options to choose from when it comes to storing and transacting with Bitcoin, you must always be weary of trust.
-OpenNode attempts to minimize trust while delivering a great user experience and easy infrastructure by allowing scheduled & automatic withdrawals.
+With so many options to choose from when it comes to storing and transacting with Bitcoin, you must always be wary of trust.
+OpenNode attempts to minimize trust while delivering great user experience and easy infrastructure by allowing scheduled & automatic withdrawals.
 Always remember that how you store your Bitcoin is completely your responsibility, that’s the beauty of Bitcoin & being your own bank.
 With so many ways to secure yourself and your Bitcoin, you have to remain diligent to make sure your funds are always safe.

 Stay tuned for more in our upcoming articles that will break down the basics of Bitcoin and sign up with OpenNodetoday to start accepting Bitcoin for your business.